-When introducing flossing into your and your family's dental routine, remember that it's a skill that takes practice - so keep trying!
+When introducing flossing into, remember that it's a skill that takes practice - so keep trying!
 Your gums may bleed when you first begin to floss; if bleeding continues after a few days, see your oral health care provider.
-Parents should floss young children's teeth; however, children can begin to floss their own teeth at around 10 to 11 years of age but may require assistance.
 Don't forget that if needed, you can use flosspiks or floss holders, which can make flossing easier!
 If it is difficult to floss, speak to your oral health care provider for other suggestions.